mrtrpak/my-page/README.md

 - When setting out making this portfolio I made an outline of how I wanted it look and work.
 Some features would of proven to be time consuming but thanks to npm packages made some features easy to implement.
 Using both react-card-flip and react-parallax helped bring together the page.

 - Upon originally making this portfolio I used vanilla Reactjs and was using this.state to be able to pass info and can get a bit tricky when doing so.
-I have now updated my portfolio to include hooks which helps when using state and it was able to make things simpilier.
+I have now updated my portfolio to include hooks which helps when using state and it was able to make things more accessible.